Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ![Provision device flow](media/provision.png)

-Process flow description.
+Here is a description of the process flow:
 1. Device contacts the DPS endpoint, passing identifying information to prove its identity.
-2. DPS validates device identity by validating the registration ID and key against the enrollment list and calls an Azure Function to do the allocation.
+2. DPS validates device identity by validating the registration ID and key against the enrollment list, and calls an Azure function to do the allocation.
-3. The Azure Function creates a new twin in Azure Digital Twins for the device.
+3. The Azure function creates a new twin in Azure Digital Twins for the device.
-4. DPS registers the device with an IoT hub and populates the device's desired twin state.
+4. DPS registers the device with an IoT hub, and populates the device's desired twin state.
 5. The IoT hub returns device ID information and the IoT hub connection information to the device.
 The device can now connect to the IoT hub.

-Next are the process steps to setup the auto-provision device flow.
+The following sections describe the process steps to set up the auto-provision device flow.

 ### Create a Device Provisioning Service